 The TCPA Act was signed into law in 1991, largely in response to an upswing in harassing telemarketer calls.
 The Act has wide-ranging consequences, including the 2003 formation of a National Do Not Call Registry, which prohibits telemarketers from making unsolicited, unwanted calls to numbers on the registry.

 With technological advances, the TCPA has undergone several amendments and changes since 1991.
-The most recent change occurred in 2015 when the FCC released the TCPA Declaratory Ruling and Order, which clarified restrictions and consumer rights.
+The most recent change occurred in 2015 when the Federal Communications Commission (FCC) released the TCPA Declaratory Ruling and Order, which clarified restrictions and consumer rights.

 The main focus of the Telephone Consumer Protection Act is to prohibit a telemarketing auto-dialer with an artificial or pre-recorded voice to make a call to a landline or wireless phone without prior express written consent.